 Poveglia is a small Island just off the Italian coast.
 The island has been home to plague victims, war refugees during the Ottoman conflicts, and later the mentally ill.
-The latter group fell victim to a crazy doctor that used the patients for brutal experiments.
-It is said that the island is still roamed by the ghosts of all of those that met their cruel fate during the hundreds of years of dark history.
+The latter group fell victim to a crazy doctor who used the patients for brutal experiments.
+It is said that the island is still roamed by the ghosts of all of those who met their cruel fate during the hundreds of years of dark history.

 You can get to Poveglia by taking a train to Venice since the Island is usually accessed from there.
 There are no tourist ferries from Venice to the island, but you can take a private boat to get there.

 33 countries, 1 rail Pass